ClementNerma/NightOS/docs/technical/kpc.md

 * [System calls](../specs/syscalls.md), which are used by a process to ask the kernel to perform an action ;
 * [Signals](../specs/signals.md), which are used by the kernel to send informations about an event to a process

+Note that, unlike many operating systems like Linux, it's not possible for a process to send a signal to another.
+Only the kernel is allowed to emit signals.

 For more advanced features, like permissions management or filesystem, check [IPC](ipc.md).